ErikBcd/sc-penguins-cpp/README.md

 ## Building for Python

-# WARNING: Building for python does not work right now because of some error that I don't know how to fix.
-If you have an idea, please create an issue or even a pull request!
-I am going insane because of this

-This project is using swig for python bindings, the swig file and it's CMakeLists are located in python_starter/
+# Warning: As of now, the python bindings are not fully finished!

-First, create and change to a build directory, for example build/
+First, create and change to a build directory, for example `build/`

 `mkdir build && cd build`